cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

     ./Console/cake schema create DbAcl

-This schema may prompt you to drop and create the tables.
+This schema will prompt you to drop and create the tables.
 Say yes to dropping and creating the tables.

 If you don't have shell access, or are having trouble using the